Funding Women of Color

 Zyahna is a student activist, writer, and community organizer.
 In 2016.
 At the age of 15, Zyahna petitioned for the removal of the Robert E. Lee statue and the renaming of Lee Park in downtown Charlottesville.

-Rebel Fund Staff & Board
+Rebel Fund Board + Contact

-Shaleiah Fox, Board President
+Meagan Harding, Board President

 Erin Ajayi, Board Treasurer

-Meagan Harding, Board Member
+Jeanine Henry, Board Member

 Denise Hernandez, Board Member